Skip to Content

 • Time needed: 2 to 3 hours

-Grassi Lakes is without a doubt the most popular hike in Canmore, in fact, I also consider it one of the best things to do in Alberta!
+Grassi Lakes is without a doubt the most popular hike in Canmore!
 After hiking the trail twice for myself, it’s not hard to see why.
 This short trail is easy to accomplish and ends at the stunning Grassi Lakes.

-Grassi Lakes is also one of the easiest hikes in Canmore at only 4 kilometers long (2.5 miles) return trail with only a 125-meter elevation gain (410 ft).
+Grassi Lakes is also one of the easiest hikes in Canmore at only 4 kilometers long (2.5 miles) return trail with only a 125-meter (410 ft) elevation gain.
 This means it’s family-friendly and suitable for most fitness levels.
 When we last hiked the Grassi Lakes trail, there were tons of families on the trail with young kids and dogs.

-Grassi Lakes Trail starts from a large car parking lot just on the outskirts of Canmore.
-The exact location can be found on Google Maps, but it is also easy to find if you drive Smith Dorrien Spray Trail Road up past the Canmore Nordic Center and turn left onto Ken Richie Way.
-It’s important to arrive early to secure a parking spot!
+The trail starts from the large car parking lot just on the outskirts of Canmore.
+Parking is free and it’s important to arrive early to secure a parking spot!

 Lawrence Grassi Waterfall on the grassi Lakes Trail